NPM Star

 featureComparison

 Gatsby is a static site generator (SSG) that focuses on performance and scalability, while Remix is a full-stack web framework that focuses on simplicity and ease of use.
-Gatsby has built-in support for server-side rendering (SSR), while Remix uses a novel approach called 'nested routes' to handle client-side and server-side rendering.
+Gatsby has more built-in features for SEO optimization, image processing, and caching, while Remix has more built-in features for server-side rendering and API routes.

 typescriptSupport